The first supermoon of 2021 is coming, and it’s the perfect time to look up at our ever-present celestial companion.

 However, the Moon will not don the same color as the flower.
 Instead, it will appear brighter and bigger than it normally is on a Full Moon night.
 You can observe the supermoon with the naked eye, and it will appear bright for a couple of nights.

 What time does the Pink Moon happen?

 The full Moon will peak at its brightest on the night of April 26 at 11:31 p.m.
-Eastern, marking one of only two supermoons this year.
+Eastern, marking one of only three supermoons this year.
 However, the moonrise will begin at 7:44 p.m., meaning there’s plenty of time to catch the Moon throughout the early evening.
 Look to the east around this time, with the moon moving west over the course of the night.